MakerJake01/ProMicro_MacroPad/README.md

 Use the Gerber files to make the PCBs.
 It's a two-layer PCB and a 1.6 mm board.
 A black solder mask will look better but will add some time and possible cost.

 **The switches** <br>
 The PCB has the holes for an MX style switch.
 The PCB has the holes for a plate mount switch.
-If you have a PCB mount switch, the extra legs need to be cut off,
+If you have a PCB mount switch, the extra legs need to be cut off.

+Creative Commons Attribution-NonCommercial 4.0 International License. cc-by-nc